LiveSplit/LiveSplit/README.md

  4. Commit your changes to your new branch: `git commit -am 'Add a new feature'`
  5. Push to the branch: `git push origin new-feature`
  6. Create a new Pull Request!

+## Compiling

+LiveSplit is written in C# 5 with Visual Studio and uses .NET Framework 4.0.
+To compile LiveSplit you can get any version of Visual Studio that supports .NET Framework 4.0, these include:
+ - Visual C# 2010 Express
+ - Visual Studio 2010
+ - Visual Studio 2013 for Windows Desktop
+ - Visual Studio 2013 Community Edition
+ - Visual Studio 2013
+ - Visual Studio 2015 Preview

+Preferrably you should either get a full version of Visual Studio 2013 or the Community Edition if you don't want to pay for Visual Studio.

+Simply open the project with Visual Studio and it should be able to compile and run it without any further configuration.

 ## License

 The MIT License (MIT)